 ☑ Music is a Universal Language

 The good news is studies show that genre is almost irrelevant in the branding and marketing world.
 Some brands will try to ascertain their target’s musical preferences, but SoundOut’s 2021 Audio Index showed that there is no significant connection between demographics and efficacy.
-Tailor the music to brand – not the customer.
+Tailor the music to the brand – not the customer.

 According to IPSOS, commercials that use sonic branding cues perform eight times higher in recognition and attribution.
 But it’s not just commercials of course.
 Brand sound extends to so many other media and touchpoints.
 Think about your company’s phone automation.
 Most people never call their own business.
 And you can tell.
 The experience is usually pretty lousy.
 Or what about UX/UI sounds?
-If you’re a bank, and someone takes their money from the ATM, are they hearing a generic beep an engineer created, or are they hearing a branded sound that enhances the experience and ties it all together?
+If you’re a bank, and someone takes their money from the ATM, are they hearing a generic beep that an engineer created, or are they hearing a branded sound that enhances the experience and ties it all together?

 ☑ Say Your Name